After 113 years, Ballard Transfer hoists its last load

 Yet it was precisely Ballard Transfer’s success as a sort of jack-of-all-trades generalist that ultimately made the company so hard to sustain in today’s specialist-dominated economy.

-Last year, the Miller family sold the property to a developer who plans a six-story apartment with street-level retail and views of Salmon Bay.
-The sale follows a long, unsuccessful effort to find someone in the next Miller generation with enough varied skills — and enough entrepreneurial brass — to step in as boss.
+Last year, the Miller family sold the property to a developer who plans a six-story apartment with street-level retail and views of Salmon Bay. the sale follows a long, unsuccessful effort to find someone in the next Miller generation with enough varied skills — and enough entrepreneurial brass — to step in as boss.
 “No one was really in line,” Miller said.

 It’s the end of a quintessential Seattle enterprise — one that has closely followed nearly every twist in the city’s economic story.

-Note: An earlier version of this article incorrectly indicated that Ballard was still an independent city in the 1920s.
-Ballard was annexed by Seattle in 1907